 6A.2.2.2.1 General

-This service operation is used by the service consumer (e.g., EES) to inform the CAS of the selected EES.
+This service operation is used by a service consumer to inform the CAS of the selected EES.

 * * * * Next changes * * * *

-6A.2.2.2.2 Service consumer inform the CAS of the selected EES using Ecas_SelectedEES_Declare operation
+6A.2.2.2.2 Service consumer informing the CAS of the selected EES using Ecas_SelectedEES_Declare operation

-To inform the CAS of the selected EES during the ACR from EAS to CAS, the service consumer (e.g., EES) shall send a HTTP POST request (custom operation "Declare") to the CAS with the request URI set to "{apiRoot}/ecas-selected-ees/<apiVersion>/declare" and the request body shall include the SelEESDecInfo data structure defined in clause 8a.1.6.2.2.
+To inform the CAS of the selected EES during the ACR, the service consumer shall send an HTTP POST request to the CAS targeting the URI of the corresponding custom operation (i.e., "Declare"), with the request body including the SelEESDecInfo data structure defined in clause 8A.1.6.2.2.

-Upon receiving the HTTP POST request message from the service consumer, the CAS shall:
+Upon reception of the HTTP POST request message from the service consumer, the CAS shall:

-1. process the service consumer request information;

-2. check if the service consumer is authorized to declare the selected EES information;
+1. check whether the service consumer is authorized to declare the selected EES information;

-3. if the service consumer is authorized, the CAS stores the received information and respond with the "204 No Content" status code.
+2. if the service consumer is authorized, process the request, store the received information and respond with an HTTP "204 No Content" status code; or

-On failure, the CAS shall take proper error handling actions, as specified in clause 8A.1.7, and respond to the service consumer with an appropriate error status code.
+3. on failure, the CAS shall take proper error handling actions, as specified in clause 8A.1.7, and respond to the service consumer with an appropriate error status code.